Sparsh1101/cocomo/README.md

 1. Clone the repository
 2. Create the env file using the env-sample file
+3. Download "backports.zoneinfo" wheel file from https://www.lfd.uci.edu/~gohlke/pythonlibs/#backports.zoneinfo and run "pip instaall filename.whl"
-3. Run the following command from the root of the project
+4. Run the following command from the root of the project

 ```bash
 pip install -r requirements.txt